An unbiased estimator of the case fatality rate: Proposed estimators

-$cfr(t)$ is a weihted sum of daily case fatality rates {$ p_d$}, where each day's weight is the proportion of cases that was confirmed that day with respect to the total number of cases confirmed until day $t$. $cfr(t)$ can be interpreted as {the probability of dying from the disease for a randomly picked person among those diagnosed by day $t$}.
-If $p_d=p$ ($p_d$ is constant all along the epidemic), $cfr(t)=p$.
-We remark that $cfr(t)$ is the parameter of interest, of which the case fatality rate observed at the end of the epidemic is an observation.
-In order to estimate $cfr(t)$ we define
+Notice that $CFR_F(t)$ cannot be computed on day $t$; one would have to wait for all the diagnosed people by day $t$ to recover or die.
+We define the {case fatality rate} by day $t$ as the expected value of $CFR_F(t)$, \textsl{i.e}, $cfr(t)=\esp\left(CFR_F(t)\right)$.
+As it will be seen in \eqref{eq:weightedsum}, this definition of $cfr(t)$ coincides with the one given in the Introduction.
+It is worth noting that the {case fatality rate} by $t$ defined in this way is a population {parameter} and it is not observable, not even at the end of the epidemic.
+From \eqref{eq:mftymt} and then, from \eqref{final} where Note that $cfr(t)$ is a weighted sum of daily case fatality rates $p_d$, where each day's weight is the proportion of cases that were confirmed that day with respect to the total number of cases confirmed until day $t$.
+Thus, $cfr(t)$ can be interpreted as the probability of dying from the disease for a randomly picked person among those confirmed by day $t$.
+If $p_d=p$ (constant throughout the epidemic), $cfr(t)=p$.
+It is worth noting that $cfr(t)$ is the parameter of interest, of which the case fatality rate observed at the end of the epidemic, $CFR_F(t)$, is an estimation.